Gloomy forecast for Davos: crises aplenty, but few world leaders

 Before the U.S. cancellation, a Trump administration official had said the U.S. delegation would also discuss the importance of reforming institutions such as the World Trade Organisation, the International Monetary Fund and the World Bank.

-Trump has harshly criticised globalisation and questioned U.S. participation in multilateral institutions such as the WTO, calling for a revamp of international trade rules.
+Trump has harshly criticised globalization and questioned U.S. participation in multilateral institutions such as the WTO, calling for a revamp of international trade rules.

 Davos watchers said the absence of so many top leaders this year did not mean the glitzy forum had lost its status as a global stage for top politicians to present their agendas.